ermaitland/ga-project-2/README.md

 This project was done in a pair, I was working with Parul Singh.
 We both worked off the same repository and divided up the project to complete the tasks.
 The time frame was 48h.
 Technologies Used

-We used GitHub, Bulma, React, SCSS and Postman.
+We used GitHub, Bulma, React.js, SCSS and Postman.
 Postman and Github were ways to view the APIs and collaborate with work.
-React, Bulma and SCSS were used to create the React App.
+React.js, Bulma and SCSS were used to create the React App.

 # Brief